 \subsubsection{Relative and Absolute Accuracy}

-The relative accuracy is calculated by dividing the results of the model trained on the condensed graph by the results of the same model trained on the whole graph.
+We calculate the relative accuracy by dividing the results of the model trained on the condensed graph by the results of the same model trained on the whole graph.
 For example, the accuracy of GCN on the GCond condensed graph is divided by the accuracy of results on the whole graph.
-As a complement to Figure~\ref{fig:transferability_normalized} in the main content, which shows the relative accuracy, we present the absolute results of each GNN in Figure~\ref{fig:transferability}.
+Since Figure~\ref{fig:transferability_normalized} in the main content shows the relative accuracy, we show the absolute results of each GNN here in Figure~\ref{fig:transferability}.